Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 ####
 <details><summary>Example</summary>

-Every day, thousands of students pass by the reception at SoftUni with different questions to ask.
+Every day, thousands of students pass by the reception at SoftUni with different questions task.
-The employees have to help everyone by providing all the information and answering all of the questions.
+The employees have thelp everyone by providing all the information and answering all of the questions.
 Three employees are working on the reception all day.
 Each of them can handle a different number of students per hour.
-Your task is to calculate how much time it will take to answer all the questions of a given number of students.
+Your task is tcalculate how much time it will take tanswer all the questions of a given number of students.
 First, you will receive 3 lines with integers, representing the number of students that each employee can help per hour.
 On the following line, you will receive students count as a single integer.
-Every fourth hour, all employees have a break, so they don't work for an hour.
+Every fourth hour, all employees have a break, sthey don't work for an hour.
 It is the only break for the employees, because they don't need rest, nor have a personal life.
-Calculate the time needed to answer all the student's questions and print it in the following format: "Time needed: {time}h."
+Calculate the time needed tanswer all the student's questions and print it in the following format: "Time needed: {time}h."

 Input / Constraints